ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ## Summary & Notable Insights

 - **Survey Audience**: In total, 474 developers from 74 different countries participated in the 2023 survey.
-About 18.5% stated to be residing in the US, followed by India (10.5%) and Germany (5.5%).
-This remains consistent with last year's insights except for Germany replacing France as the 3rd country where the highest respondents live.
+About 18.5% stated to be residing in the US, followed by India (10.5%) and Nigeria (6.1%).
+This remains consistent with last year's insights except for Nigeria replacing France as the 3rd country where the highest respondents live.
 - **Developer Profiles**: The level of coding experience remains at a medium to a high level, with the majority (26%) of respondents having coded professionally for 3+ years, with 9% of the respondents for even 15+ years.
 - **Solidity Experience**: More than half of all respondents have been using Solidity for more than 2 years.
 42% use Solidity daily and 30% weekly.
 - **Solidity Expertise**: Many deem themselves Solidity experts, with a self-rating in the expertise of 7 or higher (out of 10).
 7.8% rate their expertise as a 10 out of 10.